Teen Resiliency Corps (TRC)

 -

-Crew Leads will be required to constantly perform manual labor in varying weather conditions; they will frequently walk over uneven terrain; and they may be asked to carry up to 40 pounds alone or with a teammate up to 100 feet anywhere from occasionally up to 2/3 or more of the time.
+Crew Leads will be required to constantly perform manual labor in varying weather conditions; they will frequently walk over uneven terrain.
+They may be asked to carry up to 40 pounds alone or with a teammate up to 100 feet up to 2/3 or more of the time.
 Must have reliable transportation to/from work each day or communicate the need for assistance.
 It is expected that Crew Leads will bring their lunch to work each day, but assistance can be arranged.

 Work Days